2001 Thalgo Australian Women's Hardcourts

-The 2001 Thalgo Australian Women's Hardcourts was a women's tennis tournament played on outdoor hard courts at the Hope Island Resort Tennis Centre in Hope Island, Queensland, Australia and was part of the Tier III category of the 2001 WTA Tour.
+The 2001 Thalgo Australian Women's Hardcourts was a women's tennis tournament.
+It was played on outdoor hard courts at the Hope Island Resort Tennis Centre in Hope Island, Queensland, Australia and was part of the Tier III category of the 2001 WTA Tour.
 It was the fifth edition of the tournament and was held from 31 December 2000 through 6 January 2001.
 Eighth-seeded Justine Henin won the singles title and earned $27,000 first-prize money.